josephjojoe/factorised-image-generation/README.md

 [3] Radford, A., Metz, L. & Chintala, S., 2016.
 Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks. arXiv.

+[4] Wojna, Z. et al., 2019.
+The Devil is in the Decoder: Classification, Regression and GANs. arXiv.
 ```